spacemeshos/smrepl/README.md

 ## Overview

 A basic reference Spacemesh Wallet and a full node manager command line REPL.
 Designed to work together with a locally running [go-spacemesh full node](https://github.com/spacemeshos/go-spacemesh) or with the public Spacemesh API.
-Target users are developers who want to hack on the Spacemesh platform and Spacemesh testnet users who are comfortable with terminal apps and repls.
+Target users are developers who want to hack on the Spacemesh platform and Spacemesh testnet users who are comfortable with terminal apps and REPLs.

-For non-terminal savvy users we recommend using [Smapp - the Spacemesh App](https://github.com/spacemeshos/smapp).
-Smapp is available for all major desktop platforms and includes a wallet and a node manager.
+> For users who are not comfortable with terminal apps we recommend using [Smapp - the Spacemesh App](https://github.com/spacemeshos/smapp).
+Smapp is available for all major desktop platforms and includes a wallet and a full Spacemesh managed node.

 ## Features

 SMRepl is a Spacemesh API client and it implements basic wallet features via a REPL interface.
 Using it you can create a new coin account, execute transactions, check account balance and view transactions.
 You can also use it to se tup smeshing (Spacemesh mining) for your local node.

 You can also use it when working on Spacemesh code by connecting it to a locally built node or to a [local Spacemesh devnet](https://github.com/spacemeshos/local-testnet)

 You can also connect to a public Spacemesh network API.
-In this configuraiton you can execute transactions, view account balances, past transactions and smeshing rewards.
+In this configuration you can execute transactions, view account balances, past transactions and smeshing rewards.

 ## Building